Leenonme/Essay/README.md

 >“If your dreams do not scare you, they are not big enough”
 >-Ellen Johnson Sirlearf

 I feel like I am at that same crossroads, again.
 I could stay in Columbus, where I can continue to do what I already know.
 Or I could seize this enormous opportunity, move across the country, leave my comfort zone, and push myself into the unknown and learn something new.
-I think it time for me to scare my melfy a little bit.
 I know this is the right choice for me, I hope you do too.